Energy Access in Humanitarian Aid and Development Cooperation

 There are more than 65 million displaced people on Earth today – more than any time in History.
 This means 20 people are driven from their home every minute.
 Whether this is due to an armed conflict of a natural disaster, refugees and internally displaced persons (IDPs) are in immediate need of water, food and shelter.
 Without rapid deployment of the necessary medical supply, their health is at risk.
 And after dusk, displaced communities are mostly plunged in the dark, without protection.

-Without in-house expertise in energy access, humanitarian organizations often rely on outdated energy solutions, which are expensive, low-quality, and not adapted to emergency settings.
-Thanks to Little Sun’s unique business model and in line with our mission, we are able to sell high-quality products merely at our cost to company to qualified humanitarian aid and development organizations.
+Researchers from the Moving Energy Initiative found that better, and more co-ordinated, access to renewable energy could save thousands of refugee families thousands of pounds every year, kick-starting economic activity and transforming camp culture away from one of dependency.
+Thanks to Little Sun’s unique business model and in line with our mission, we are able to sell high-quality products at our cost to company to qualified humanitarian aid and development organizations.

 “With light, people have the opportunities and freedoms that are lost when the sun goes down.”